I love to make delicious recipes and I enjoy sharing them with others.

 - Now you'll need three bowls for the flour, eggs and Panko breadcrumbs.

 - Combine flour, salt, pepper and paprika in the first, medium-sized bowl.

 - In the second bowl, lightly beat the two eggs.

-- In the last bowl, fill with breadcrumbs.
+- In the last bowl, fill it with breadcrumbs.

-- Dip pork chops in flour, shake excess flour off.
-Then, dip in egg wash.
+- Dip pork chops in flour and shake the excess flour off.
+Then, dip it in egg wash.
 (Using tongs will help keep your hands clean and dry.)
 Finally, put chops into breadcrumbs, pressing the crumbs firmly onto the meat so that you get a nice, even bread coating.

 - lay chops in skillet and let fry for two minutes on each side, or until golden brown.

-- When cooked, lay chops on paper towel to soak up excess oil, place in oven-safe dish and put them into the oven to keep warm until all chops are cooked and you are ready to enjoy!
+- When cooked, lay chops on a paper towel to soak up excess oil, place them in an oven-safe dish and put them into the oven to keep warm until all chops are cooked and you are ready to enjoy!